centminmod/centminmod-abuseipdb-reporter/readme.md

 # Manual Tests

-You can pass data to directly to `abuseipdb-reporter.py` Python script to check it's output as well.
+You can pass data directly to `abuseipdb-reporter.py` Python script to check it's output as well.

 CSF Firewall passes data to `BLOCK_REPORT` defined script for the following arguments: